Skip to main content

 turn.startedSYSTEM_EVENTA new turn has begun

-turn.completedSYSTEM_EVENTThe turn ended normally
+turn.completedSYSTEM_EVENTThe turn is completed

 Loop Prevention